Franktang2/pandas-challenge/README.md

 **Most Popular Items**

--Identify the 5 most popular items by purchase count, then list (in a table):
+Identify the 5 most popular items by purchase count, then list (in a table):

 -Item ID